Optimization-Guided Diffusion for Interactive Scene Generation: Experiments

 \section{Experiments}

 This section provides implementation and evaluation details supplementing the results in the main paper.
 We describe the protocol used for scene generation and simulation, define all quantitative metrics, and detail the experimental setups for each evaluation task.
-Our experiments cover three major settings: (i) \textit{free-exploration scene generation}, evaluating realism and physical plausibility on nuPlan with zero-shot transfer to Waymo; (ii) \textit{goal-conditioned controllability}, assessing an agent's ability to reach designated targets under interaction constraints; (iii) \textit{adversarial scene generation}, where an attacker vehicle is guided to induce challenging and safety-critical interactions.
+Our experiments cover three major settings: (i) \textit{free-exploration scene generation}, evaluating realism and physical plausibility on nuPlan with zero-shot transfer to Waymo; (ii) \textit{goal-conditioned controllability}, assessing an agent's ability to reach designated targets under interaction constraints; (iii) \textit{adversarial scenario generation}, evaluating the synthesis of realistic yet safety-critical attacker–ego interactions, including both generic and planner-specific adversarial settings.